-Zelensky slams Canada over Russia-bound gas turbine
+Ukraine's Zelensky slams Canada

 “If a terrorist country can claw out such an exemption from the sanctions, what exemptions will it want tomorrow or the day after tomorrow?
 It is a very dangerous matter.”

 “Now, there can be no doubt that Russia will try not just to limit as much as possible, but to completely shut down the supply of gas to Europe at the most acute moment.
-This is what we need to prepare for,” Zelensky said.
+This is what we need to prepare for,” the Ukrainian president said.

 The turbine had been held up in Canada due to sanctions imposed on Moscow in response to its military campaign in Ukraine.
 Russian state gas giant Gazprom said last month that it was forced to reduce the flow through Nord Stream because the turbine had not been returned on time.
 The company then suspended the flow completely for 10 days starting Monday, citing planned maintenance.